Evacuated For COVID-19 Scare, Pennsylvania Man Reflects On Life After Quarantine

 For 24-year-old Daniel Wethli, a history buff who majored in philosophy as an undergrad, leaving Wuhan last month at the urging of the U.S. State Department was bittersweet.

 His family was glad to hear he was safe and headed home as the virus spread through the city he'd moved to as a Fulbright scholar in December.
-But Wethli, who'd been to China on prior academic trips and loved the language, the history, and the people he'd met, felt like he was just getting started in his studies.
+But Wethli, who'd been to China on prior academic trips and took delight in the language, the history, and the people he'd met, felt like he was just getting started in his studies.

 "I just loved Wuhan," Wethli say.
 "It's probably my favorite city that I've been to in China."

 The historical museums in Wuhan are beautiful, he discovered.
-"The 1911 revolution museum is gorgeous and massive."
+"The 1911 Revolution Museum is gorgeous and massive."
 He loved the high energy of the city, and found his new neighbors to be "very friendly, and very open to meeting new people."

 He was in Wuhan just over a month when the large urban metropolis was locked down.